mekowalski/react-photos-app/NOTES2.md

   2. Pass a callback() to a specifically named props(<form onSubmit={this.onFormSubmit}, etc)
   3. When that tag/element emits event, that callback() will be called
   - Rule to keep in mind: anytime there is a cb(), be safe to use ES6 =>() syntax, which will bind the function and have the appropriate value of `this`
+  - With Props system, only communicate from Parent down to Child(later an issue)
+  - To communicate from Child to Parent, pass a cb() from Parent to Child, then Child will call the cb()

+- PhotoList: Render photos, a list of photos
+  1. Map function, whenever rendering a list, probably will reach for Map function
+  2. Any time a list is made, define a `key` on the root element of that list that is consistent and unchanging